Updated January 2026 • Verified Q1 2026

 When Toast Makes Sense

-- Full-service restaurants with complex menu management and kitchen workflow needs
+- Full-service restaurants with complex menus, coursing, and kitchen workflow needs

-- Multi-location operations requiring centralized reporting and menu syncing
+- Multi-location operations that need centralized reporting and real-time menu syncing

-- High-volume establishments where advanced analytics and food cost controls justify the higher price
+- High-volume establishments where food cost controls, ingredient tracking, and labor analytics justify the monthly cost

 When Square Makes Sense